cockroachdb/docs/src/current/v23.1/create-changefeed.md

 Google Cloud | `'gs://{BUCKET NAME}/{PATH}?AUTH=specified&CREDENTIALS={ENCODED KEY'`
 HTTP         | `'http://localhost:8080/{PATH}'`

 [Use Cloud Storage](use-cloud-storage.html) explains the requirements for authentication and encryption for each supported cloud storage sink.
-See [Changefeed Sinks](changefeed-sinks.html#cloud-storage-sink) for considerations when using cloud storage.
+Refer to [Changefeed Sinks](changefeed-sinks.html#cloud-storage-sink) for considerations when using cloud storage.

 #### Webhook